 At the Underlying Fund level, the total gross transaction costs incurred for the previous financial year, were approximately 0.52% p.a. of the Net Asset Value of the Underlying Fund.
 Some of the transaction costs will be offset by the buy/sell recovery.
 The Responsible Entity reasonably estimates at the date of this PDS that the net transaction costs for the Underlying Fund (representing the total gross transaction costs minus the total amount recovered through the buy/sell spread of +0.15%/-0.15% at the Underlying Fund level) for the current financial year will be 0.46% p.a. of the Net Asset Value.
-These transaction costs incurred at the Underlying Fund level have been included in the transaction costs figure for the Fund and will be borne by the Fund as and when incurred.
+These transaction costs figure for the Fund and will be borne by the Fund as and when incurred.